 SEI-York has built a reputation for bridging science and policy locally in Yorkshire, with regional and national policy makers in the UK and internationally in a number of key areas.

-In the UK, SEI-York has concentrated on issues related to consumption and behaviour and the impacts of our affluent society on the environment.
+In the UK, SEI-York has worked on issues related to consumption and behaviour and the impacts of our affluent society on the environment.
 In developing countries, SEI-York’s activities have concentrated on atmospheric issues, from air pollution in urban centres, to regional air pollution and its interaction with climate change.
 In Africa, SEI-York works at local scales, attempting to improve management of water resources in arid areas to improve agricultural yields.
 It has built an interdisciplinary team as addressing the complex problems of environment and development require the combination of many disciplines.